iamKarthikBK/chromite/docs/source/schema_doc.rst

       funcion should be used of conventional for-loops to choose amongst lines/fb-lines.
 Choice of this has no affect on the functionality
     - ``rwports``: number of read-write ports available on the brams.
-Allowed values are 1 and 2.
-Default value is 1
+Allowed values are 1rw, 1r1w and 2rw

   If supervisor is enabled then the max size of a single way should not exceed 4Kilo Bytes